meetagee/Nadeshiko/README.md

 In general, all commands can be shown in details through 1 simple command `n!help`.

 We implemented various Entertainment-related categories of commands such as Meme, RNG, Steam along with our 2 most important categories Music and Wolfram.
-To use any of them, input a command in the form 'n!<One of the options below>'
+To use any of them, input a command in the form `n!<One of the options below>`

 1. Fun:
     - ava:       Gets and displays the mentioned user's avatar